enkimute/ganja.js/README.md

 ### The graph function.

-Your Algebra also exposes a static **_graph_** function that allows you to easily graph 1D or 2D functions as well as 2D and 3D PGA elements.
+Your Algebra also exposes a static **_graph_** function that allows you to easily graph 1D or 2D functions as well as 2D and 3D PGA and CGA elements.

-canvas output is available for 1D and 2D functions.
+* canvas output is available for 1D and 2D functions.
-SVG output is available for 2D PGA, 3D PGA and 2D CGA. webGL output is available for 3D PGA and 3D CGA.
+* SVG output is available for 2D PGA, 3D PGA and 2D CGA.
+* webGL output is available for 3D PGA and 3D CGA.

 ```javascript
 canvas = Algebra(0).graph(x=>Math.sin(x*5));                   // Graph a 1D function in R